adepennart/automating_before_catmaid/README.md

 ### Input
 #### low_res.py

-Below you have the parameter menu given to you for low_res.py.
+Below you have the parameter menu given to you for low_res.py and further below the explanation for each parameter.
 ```
 Input directory
 Output directory